RTummon/RTummon.github.io/README.md

-#Beginner Website
+# The website has no significanceBeginner Website

-##I'm doing this to practice my html
+## I'm doing this to practice my html
 ### The website has no significance

 This is just a test.